Liquefied Petroleum Gas LPG in Gas – LP Gas: What is Liquefied Petroleum Gas Properties

 In contrast, of liquefied petroleum gas – LPG propane boiling point is -42°C or -44°F, becoming gas vapour.

-Liquified petroleum gas – LP gas (liquid petroleum gas) stays liquid because it is under pressure in a gas cylinder.
+Liquefied petroleum gas – LP gas fuel (liquid petroleum gas) stays liquid because it is under pressure in a gas cylinder.

-As a liquid, it looks a lot like water.
+As a liquid, LP gas looks a lot like water.

-Liquified petroleum gas – LP gas is colourless and odourless in its natural state.
+Liquefied petroleum gas – LP gas fuel is colourless and odourless in its natural state.

 New to LPG?
 Choose ELGAS.